Counter-Strike: Source: Sequel

 On August 12, 2011, Valve announced the production of a successor to Counter-Strike: Source, entitled Counter-Strike: Global Offensive.
 Global Offensives development began in March 2010 when Hidden Path Entertainment attempted to port Counter-Strike: Source onto video game consoles prior to the end of its lifespan.
 During its development, Valve saw the opportunity to turn the port into a full game and expand on the predecessor's gameplay.
 In 2023, Global Offensive was assimilated into Counter-Strike 2, which ported the game's content into the Source 2 engine.

 Competitive play

 Counter-Strike: Source has been played in tournaments since shortly after its release.
-The game received some criticism by the competitive community, who believed the game's skill ceiling was significantly lower than that of CS 1.6.
+However, the game received criticism from parts of the competitive community, who felt that it was not sufficiently refined for high-level competitive play and that its skill ceiling was significantly lower than that of Counter-Strike 1.6.
+One common criticism concerned the altered recoil patterns of automatic weapons, which were more random than in the original game and were viewed by many players as reducing the importance of mechanical skill.
+Another major point of contention was the reduction in bullet penetration through walls, while grenade explosions could no longer inflict damage through solid surfaces.
+Changes to grenade mechanics were also criticized by some players for altering established strategies from previous versions of the game.
+Players additionally pointed to shortcomings in the game's lag compensation system, which could cause discrepancies between player models and their hitboxes.
+The game's significantly higher hardware requirements compared to Counter-Strike 1.6 also proved to be a barrier for some competitive players and organizations, particularly during the early years following its release.
 This caused a divide in the competitive community as to which game to play competitively.